AlexMaggioni/NHL_Project/README.md

 `data` : contains the data used for the project (we only pushed the .csv file (43.3 MB), the .json files were too heavy (5GB))

 `assets` : contains the images used for the notebook/blog website

+`conf` : contains the yaml files for the experiment parameters.
+Every yaml file is commented and so self-explanatory + a README.md file.

+`sh_scripts` : contains the bash scripts for several purposes

+`utils` : contains the python scripts for several purposes

+`Makefile` : use here to launch very useful commands (not as a build file)

 # How to use Jekyll